-Please Note, the FMT practice oscillator is just that, a practice oscillator, it is not a decoder, it will NOT display what you are sending.
-If you need to do that connect the fix low level sine wave audio output (marked AUX output on the rear of the tutor) to a PC and use software like CWGet, FLDigi and others to decode your sending.

-The practice oscillator modes will only be available when in FMT Mode, not Koch Mode.

-If using a straight key just plug the key in to the key socket (you must have a MONO plug on you cable) turn off the FMT and press and hold the key down while turning the unit back on, do not release the key yet, after the start-up screen clears the tutor will read the key and display straight key on the top line.
+- Please Note, the FMT practice oscillator is just that, a practice oscillator, it is not a decoder, it will NOT display what you are sending. - If you need to do that connect the fixed low-level sinewave audio output (marked AUX output on the rear of the tutor) to a PC and use software like CWGet, FLDigi, and others to decode your sending. - Please Note:- The practice oscillator modes will only be available when in FMT Mode, not Koch Mode. - If using a straight key just plug the key into the key socket (you must have a MONO plug on your cable) turn off the FMT and press and hold the key down while turning the unit back on, do not release the key yet, after the start-up screen clears the tutor will read the key and display straight key on the top line.
 The tutor will now respond to the key as you would expect.

-To use a Paddle key with the FMT.
+To use a Paddle key with the FMT

-To start the FMT as an lambic practice oscillator (Mode A or B, See below) you must plug the key into the key socket and turn on the FMT, press and hold the left hand paddle while doing this.
-Continue to hold the paddle until the display startup screen clears and the display will say lambic Practice mode.

-If using a paddle key you have a couple of options.
+- To start the FMT as an lambic practice oscillator (Mode A or B, See below) you must plug the key into the key socket and turn on the FMT, press and hold the left-hand paddle while doing this.
+Continue to hold the paddle until the display startup screen clears and the display will say lambic Practice mode. - If using a paddle key you have a couple of options.
 Some of us prefer to use lambic A or lambic B mode.
-If you're not sure what the difference is let me give you brief heads up on what you will notice as the difference, a full detail explanation will be found with a bit of googling.
+If you're not sure what the difference is let me give you a brief heads up on what you will notice as the difference,

-The following assumes you are right-handed and using standard paddle wiring.
-When you're sending a dah signal from the paddle and you touch the right hand paddle you will find (if you are using a slower iambic speed) and you quickly release the paddle and touch the left paddle (the Dit paddle) before sending another Dah the Dit gets missed, sending letters like 'R' can be a problem and you find people can send a 'A' instead.
-The Dit is missed.

-This is because the keyer only 'looks' at the paddle when the last element has finished.
-So if you're keying faster than the set speed you try and send the Dit before the Dah as finished so the keyer doesn't see that Dit.
-This is lambic A mode.

-If you switch to lambic B mode (that's the default setting in the FMT) you will find it works different.

-When you now hit the Dit paddle before the Dah is finished the keyer stores the Dit and will insert it in the right place for you when the Dah as finished.
-Many people like this and lambic B seems to be the most popular amongst people I have spoken to.

-Of course it's up to you, the default is jumper on two pins marked 'lambic A/B' but remove the jumper and you will be in lambic A mode. (left handers on the main board is another jumper marked 'REV", this jumper will do a paddle swap over to suit either left or right handers)

-Now one more feature that some of you may like.
+- a full detailed explanation will be found with a bit of googling. - The following assumes you are right-handed and using standard paddle wiring.
+When you're sending a dah signal from the paddle and you touch the right-hand paddle you will find (if you are using a slower iambic speed) and you quickly release the paddle and touch the left paddle (the Dit paddle) before sending another Dah the Dit gets missed, sending letters like 'R' can be a problem and you find people can send an 'A' instead.
+The Dit is missed. - This is because the keyer only 'looks' at the paddle when the last element has finished.
+So if you're keying faster than the set speed you try and send the Dit before the Dah is finished so the keyer doesn't see that Dit.
+This is lambic A mode. - If you switch to lambic B mode (that's the default setting in the FMT) you will find it works differently. - When you now hit the Dit paddle before the Dah is finished the keyer stores the Dit and will insert it in the right place for you when the Dah is finished.
+Many people like this and lambic B seems to be the most popular among people I have spoken to. - Of course, it's up to you, the default setting is controlled by switch '3' but switching this to 'OFF' and you will be in lambic A mode. (left-handers use switch 1 and you can do a paddle swap over to suit either left or right-handers) (ON is lambic B (default) OFF is lambic A. - Now one more feature that some of you may like.
 So far we have looked at straight and paddle keys but we haven't considered a less used key that some people just love to use and is fun to try.
 The Cootie key.

-Ok what is a Cootie key?
+Ok, what is a Cootie key?